 Dogs' foot pads are a natural protective layer for the inner part of their feet.
 However, if your dog gets a pad injury, it requires immediate attention and care.
 Here are a few steps you can take to help your furry friend's foot heal:

-What To Do If My Dog Cut His Paw Pad
+What To Do If My Dog Cut Their Paw Pad

 Although dogs' paw pads are thick and rubbery, they can still suffer from cuts, tears, burns, or puncture wounds.
 If your dog has an injured paw pad, here is what you can do to help.